 In an analysis of Surveillance, Epidemiology, and End Results (SEER) data from 1973 to 2002, the most common histologic types of urethral cancer were the following:

 Other cell types, such as melanoma, were extremely rare.

 The female urethra is lined by transitional cell mucosa proximally and stratified squamous cells distally.
 Therefore, transitional cell carcinoma is most common in the proximal urethra and squamous cell carcinoma predominates in the distal urethra.
 Adenocarcinoma may occur in both locations and arises from metaplasia of the numerous periurethral glands.

 The male urethra is lined by transitional cells in its prostatic and membranous portion and stratified columnar epithelium to stratified squamous epithelium in the bulbous and penile portions.
 The submucosa of the urethra contains numerous glands.
 Therefore, urethral cancer in the male can manifest the histological characteristics of transitional cell carcinoma, squamous cell carcinoma, or adenocarcinoma.

-Prognosis and treatment decisions are both determined by:
+Prognosis and treatment decisions are both determined by the following:

 The histology of the primary tumor is of less importance in estimating response to therapy and survival.
 Endoscopic examination, urethrography, and magnetic resonance imaging are useful in determining the local extent of the tumor.[3,4]